Aggression replacement training: Overview

 ART is an evidence based program utilized in many areas.
 In Washington, ART was added as one of the four different evidence based programs implemented due to the 1997 Community Justice Accountability Act.
+In Alaska ART was implemented in the Alaska Division of Juvenile Justice for youth in detention and treatment facilities and on probation.

 ART is a 10-week program, meeting three times a week for one hour for each of the components.
 To have the best results it is facilitated and co-facilitated by trained group facilitators.
 Room set up, introduction of materials, the number of participants, and the participants history are all issues that work towards having a profitable group.

 Social skills

 "Structured learning training" is the behavioral components of ART.
 Many youths with criminal behavior and/or have difficulties controlling their anger lack social skills.
 Many of the concepts of the social skills component are taken from Albert Bandura's work.
 There are many different social skills that these youth are thought to lack.
 The ART intervention focuses on the following social skills that are particular to reducing aggressive behavior: